I call my practice a "healing practice." I work with folks with histories of trauma to step into their lives in a more meaningful way.

 I use ACT with clients who want to have a different relationship with their thoughts and personal experiences.
 I have used ACT in group settings and with individual clients, it's great for anxiety and depression, but is also a great approach to life for ANYONE (no diagnosis necessary).
 It uses acceptance of the way things are and at the same time moves you toward change, using mindfulness and Buddhist principles and fun exercises to try in session and at home.

 My work with PTSD has been treating women and men who experienced childhood abuse as well as sexual abuse in their lifetime.
 I also have over 4 years of experience of working with Veterans on military-related traumas.
 Many of the clients I work with also use substances to cope with trauma.
-I'm here to address the underlying issue and connect again to yourself and the people you've pushed away.
+I'm here to address the underlying issue and connect again to yourself and the people around you.

 Depression is not just about feeling sad.
 Depression is loss of interest, lack of motivation, depletion of energy, and isolation.
 I will listen to you to fully understand what depression looks like for you.
 We will work together to get you to fully experience life again in all colors, and not just the dull gray of depression.